Blazam-App/docs.blazam.org/docsource/admin/rules.md

 !!! danger

-    Rules are powerful tools.
+    Scheduled rules are powerful tools.
 Configurations exist that could, in very rare circumstances, disable every Domain account, effectively disabling your domain.

     Chances are ~ 1/(Number of User Accounts)^2